 Have you ever seen the Japanese soccer player Nagatomo bowing after he scored his first goal after joining the Inter Milan soccer team?That scene was uploaded on YouTube and his performance was seen throughout the world.

-The “bow” is an inseparable manner from the Japanese, because it is one of the many, essential business manners in Japan.
-An adult who can’t properly bow, will be labeled naive.
+The “bow” is an inseparable manner from the Japanese people, because it is one of the many, essential business manners in Japan.
+An adult who can’t properly bow will be labelled naive.
 Although the “bow” is routinely used in Japan, Japanese people who understand it might not know everything about it.

 In what kind of situations do the Japanese bow?

 We bow to express salutation, gratitude, apologies, and respect.